-Turner rapidly worked gouache and watercolour paints onto this sheet of blue paper to depict the Cap de la Hève near Le Havre, Normandy.
-While the high cliffs and dark waters of this coastline.
-A figure hurries along the shore, before a pier stretching out into the sea.
-On the right-hand edge of the page, a row of small brown brush-strokes may be intended as a depiction of the exposed carcass of a ship.
-Sketches of the Cap recur frequently in the Guernsey and Seine and Paris sketchbooks and presumably contributed to the conception of this and three further studies of the subject on blue paper: Tate D24566 (Turner Bequest CCLIX 1), D24594 (Turner Bequest CCLIX 29), D24645 (Turner Bequest CCLIX 80).
-For lists of these sketchbook drawings, see the entries for D23975 (Turner Bequest CCLIV 48) and D23601 (Turner Bequest CCLII 44).
+Turner worked gouache and watercolour painted onto ink drawing to depict the Cap de la Hève in Normandy as seen from the English Channel.
+The two lighthouses at the top of the high cliffs are clearly picked out in white paint while a boat in full sail makes its way through choppy waters.
+Sketches of this coastal landmark recur frequently in the Seine and Paris sketchbooks and presumably contributed to the conception of this and four further studies on blue paper: Tate D24566 (Turner Bequest CCLIX 1), D24567 (Turner Bequest CCLIX 2), D24594 (Turner Bequest CCLIX 29), and D24820 (Turner Bequest CCLIX 255).
+For a list of the sketchbook drawings, see the entry for D23975 (Turner Bequest CCLIV 48).
 For the finished watercolour of the Cap which Turner worked up with a view to engraved reproduction around this time, see Tate D24701 (Turner Bequest CCLIX 136).
 All this activity culminated in the engraved vignette in the 1834 volume of Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France); see Tate impression T05593.

 - Cap de la Hève(12)